Pornography Addiction

 Can pornography become an addiction?

-There’s some disagreement in the mental health field about whether it makes sense to talk about “porn addiction.”
 The current edition of the Diagnostic and Statistical Manual of Mental Disorders (known as the DSM-5) does not list pornography addiction as a mental illness or sexual addiction.
-However, some researchers believe that problematic pornography use should be classified as a type of behavioral addiction similar to challenges like gambling, substance abuse, and internet addiction.
+However, some researchers believe that problematic pornography use should be classified as a type of behavioral addiction similar to challenges like gambling, substance use, and internet addiction.

-Many people, especially those who might be considered a pornography addict, have different ideas about how much use of sexually explicit media or time watching porn is a problem.
-Research on undergraduates suggests that people with stronger religious beliefs may be more likely to feel that they’re addicted to pornography—no matter how much or little they’re actually watching porn.
-Some people may feel a sense of shame over even occasional viewing of porn, regarding themselves as addicted because they’re engaging in behavior they feel is wrong.
+People often have different ideas about how much use of sexually explicit media or time watching porn is a problem.
+Research on undergraduates suggests that people with stronger religious beliefs may be more likely to believe they’re addicted to pornography no matter how much or little they’re actually watching pornography.
+Some people may feel a sense of shame over even occasional viewing of porn, regarding themselves as addicted because they’re engaging in behavior they believe is wrong.

-On the other hand, pornography consumption might also lead to some negative outcomes, such as sexual dissatisfaction and different types of sexual dysfunction, such as erectile dysfunction.
+On the other hand, pornography consumption might lead to negative outcomes, such as sexual dissatisfaction and different types of sexual dysfunction, such as erectile dysfunction.
 These outcomes may be particularly harmful in people who are addicted to porn and have difficulty controlling their usage.
-For example, some research indicates that a high frequency of pornography viewing might increase the likelihood of sexual dysfunction, such as lack of arousal or difficulty maintaining erections.
+For example, some research indicates that a high frequency of pornography viewing might increase the likelihood of sexual dysfunction, such as lack of arousal or difficulty maintaining erections in addicts.

 Other studies have reported links between repeated viewing of pornography and negative or even violent attitudes toward women.
 However, these results have been disputed by other researchers.
 There’s still a substantial amount of debate within the psychological community about the effects of viewing sexually explicit materials on a person’s sex life and mental health.